Brewers edge Tigers 3-2 in 10 innings for 5th straight win - WHIZ News

 Both teams opened the 10th inning by bunting over their automatic runners to third, but only the Brewers capitalized.

+“The runner-on-second, extra-inning rule brings excitement,” Tigers manager A.J.
+Hinch said.
+“Everybody’s on their feet, immediately in scoring position.
+It brings back fundamentals.
+Both teams bunt, trying to score one run.
+They got (the runner home).
+We didn’t.”

 After falling behind 1-2 in the count with one out, Urías fouled off two pitches before his drive off José Cisnero (0-2) hit the warning track in right-center and bounced over the wall.
-Urías was credited with a single.
+Urías’ first career walkoff hit was credited as a single.

+“He was throwing heat, so I wasn’t trying to do too much,” Urías said.
+“I was just trying to get a good pitch to hit.
+I think it was kind of outside, but I’m glad that I stayed through it.”

 The Tigers started the top of the 10th by having Willi Castro bunt Jake Rogers over to third, but Robbie Grossman and Harold Castro struck out looking to end the sixth consecutive scoreless appearance for Brad Boxberger (2-1).